vorakl/docker-images/centos-opensmtpd/README.md

 ### Mount configuration from a host

 Let's assume that configuration on the host exists at `/srv/opensmtpd/` .
-Then we can add one more option to the last command
+Then we can add one more option to the previous example:

 ```bash
 $ docker run -d --name smtpd --net host -v /srv/opensmtpd:/etc/opensmtpd -v /var/spool/smtpd:/var/spool/smtpd -v /var/spool/mail:/var/spool/mail vorakl/centos-opensmtpd